tchughesiv/aws-loft-2017-container-lab/labs/lab6/chapter6.md

 ```

 Run the setup script.

 _NOTE: When prompted, enter your personal docker hub user/pass and use `ansibleplaybookbundle` for the org._
 ```bash
 $ ./run_setup_local.sh
 ```

 The `./run_setup_local.sh` deploys a new OpenShift environment.
-The difference between this enviornment and the OpenShift environment we provisioned in Chapter 0, is that this is using newer code from [OpenShift Origin](https://github.com/openshift/origin), which contains tech preview features for the service catalog/broker.
+The difference between this enviornment and the OpenShift environment we provisioned in Chapter 0, is that this is using newer code from [OpenShift Origin](https://github.com/openshift/origin), which contains tech preview features for the service catalog.
+It also installs the ansible service broker.
 Welcome to the latest code.

 A successful deployment will end with output similar to: